gengcong940126/DDAEBM/README.md

 ```
 python train/train_image.py
 ```
-Code for image datasets is still being prepared and is not yet fully complete, with some minor details pending.
+Code for image datasets is still being prepared and not yet fully complete.
 However, you can still refer to the current implementation.

 ## Acknowledgements
 - [DDGAN](https://github.com/NVlabs/denoising-diffusion-gan)